-Humidifiers add moisture to the air to avert dryness which can bother the skin, nose, throat and other parts of the body.
+Humidifiers add needed moisture to the air, averting dryness which can bother the skin, nose, throat, and other parts of the body.
 The benefits of using a humidifier include preventing airborne viruses, reducing snoring, and cutting down on static electricity.
-They also help your home's living areas feel warmer, reduce heating bills, relieve allergies, and even make houseplants healthier.
+They also help your home's living areas feel warmer, reduce heating bills, relieve allergies, and they even make houseplants healthier.
 Extending a humidifier's filter life or attaining the estimated lifecycle of a humidifier often depends on environmental and product factors such as wick-type and whether or not you have any animal dander in your home.

 Estimated Humidifier Filter Life